secretfader/www/content/blog/2019/recovery-linear/index.md

 Anyone who has followed my story likely knows that a cycling injury is what ultimately led to my amputation.
 It wasn't the sole factor ([Ehlers-Danlos Syndrome](/blog/category/ehlers-danlos-syndrome/) was a major contributor, also), but my genetic condition made the accident several times worse.
 Still, I enjoy the feeling of traveling under my own power and refuse to allow an accident to dampen my enthuiasm for the sport.

 My first attempt at cycling was a total failure.
 After rolling around the neighborhood only to realize I was unable to keep my foot planted on the pedal.
 My wife, Susan, suggested a clever idea of wrapping both with short length of soft-backed hook and loop fastener.
 I thought it was genius!
 I set off up the trail, and it worked excellent for a while.
 I was able to cycle several miles with my shoe affixed to the pedal, but when stopping, the system had a flaw: I tipped over and crashed into a tree while attempting to stop and dismount, unable to remove my foot from its restraint.
+I was unhurt, and frustration quickly turned to humor upon imagining how the scene must've looked to bystanders.

 In my physical therapy appointment the following day, I discussed the fall and was recommended that I look at recumbent tricycles.
 As luck would have it, I had one of the nation's most respected dealers nearby.
 On the next weekend, I paid them a visit.
 After a few minutes on the trike, I was sold: the comfort was unmatched by any diamond frame bicycle, and my feet could be safely clipped in.
 Without the need to quickly dismount, an entire class of safety concerns rapidly evaporates.